Position

 Q: How tall can a Portuguese laurel hedge grow?

-A: A Portuguese laurel hedge can typically reach about 3 to 5 metres in height, depending on maintenance.
+A: A Portuguese laurel hedge can typically reach about 3 to 5 metres tall, depending on maintenance.
 Regular trimming can help maintain it at your desired height!

 Q: Where can I buy Prunus lusitanica (Portuguese Laurel)?

 Prunus lusitanica (Portuguese Laurel) can be purchased from several reliable sources.
-You can find it at local garden centres and nurseries, as well as online retailers including Amazon.
+You can find it at local garden centres, nurseries, and online retailers.
 Additionally, many specialist online plant nurseries offer a variety of sizes, ranging from young plants to mature specimens.

 Q: What’s the difference between Prunus Lusitanica and common laurel?

-A: While both belong to the laurel family, Prunus Lusitanica (Portuguese Laurel) has a more upright growth habit and smaller leaves compared to common laurel.
-Additionally, it produces lovely small fragrant white flowers in late spring!
+A: While both belong to the laurel family, Prunus Lusitanica (Portuguese Laurel) has a more upright growth habit and smaller leaves than common laurel.
+Additionally, it produces lovely, small, fragrant white flowers in late spring!

 Q: Can I plant Prunus Lusitanica in lower light conditions?